yffaffy/rollbar/readme.txt

 == Description ==
 Rollbar collects errors that happen in your application, notifies you, and analyzes them so you can debug and fix them.

-This plugin is integrates Rollbar into your WordPress installation.
+This plugin integrates Rollbar into your WordPress installation.

 = Features =

 *   PHP & Javascript error logging
-*   Define an evironment for each single WordPress installation or Multisite blog
+*   Define an environment for each single WordPress installation or Multisite blog
 *   Specify your desired logging level
 *   Regular updates and improvements!